 Buloke, Gannawarra, Mildura and Swan Hill local government areas

-The Own Voices: Writing Matters forum will be held on Friday 17 May 2019, at the Alfred Deakin Centre in Mildura, with the writing groups to follow - You can book a place at the forum here or email Lyndel to receive more information .
+The Own Voices: Writing Matters forum was held on Friday 17 May 2019, at the Alfred Deakin Centre in Mildura, with the writing group facilitated by Hilary Thiele commencing Wednesday 19 June.
+You can join up to the Writing Group here or email Lyndel to receive more information .